KustoszApp/docs/source/basic-usage.md

 To add a new channel, click "Add content" button on top of navigation pane.
 In window that appears, paste URL of website you would like to subscribe to.
 Kustosz will automatically detect channels provided by the website.
 Click on channel name to get preview of few latest entries.
 Click "Add channel" to subscribe to channel.

 Alternatively, you can click down arrow right to "Add content" and click "Add channel".
-In window that appears, you need to provide full URL to XML file.
+In window that appears, you need to provide full URL of XML file.
 You can also specify channel title and tags.

 ## Keyboard navigation